Hello Machine Bros!

 As it is a DIY 3D printer where the X and Y-axes already come with the pre-installed limit switches, only the Z-axis calibration is necessary.

-Verified this, we access the menu of the machine’s LCD screen
+Now, we access the menu of the machine’s LCD screen.

 Pressing and rotating the potentiometer, we enter the “Prepare” menu

 Already within the submenu, we choose the option “Auto Home”, which will take the X, Y, and Z-axis, to its origin.

 Now we will focus on the Z-axis, as seen in the following image:

 The idea of this calibration is that the nozzle of the extruder arrives as close as possible to the heatbed, for which we will use the screws found in each corner of the heatbed.